Scottish vowel length rule

-The Scottish vowel length rule, also known as Aitken's law, describes how vowel length in Scots, Scottish English, and, to some extent, Ulster English and Geordie is conditioned by the phonetic environment of the vowel.
+The Scottish vowel length rule describes how vowel length in Scots, Scottish English, and, to some extent, Ulster English and Geordie is conditioned by the phonetic environment of the vowel.
+It is also known as Aitken's law in reference to the Scottish linguist A. J. Aitken, who formulated the generalization.
 Primarily, the rule is that certain vowels (described below) are phonetically long in the following environments: